rei/rei-cedar-docs/docs/foundation/motion/README.md

     </tr>
     <tr>
       <td>ease-out</td>
       <td><cdr-img class="cdr-doc-article-img" style="margin-bottom: 0" alt="Graph to show ease-out animation timing" :src="$withBase(`/motion/glossary_ease_out_16-9.png`)"/>  <br/><br/> Specifies a gradual deceleration in the action with a fast start and slow ending.
 Ease-out is recommended because it gives the animation a feeling of responsiveness.
 It also allows a natural slowdown at the end.
 A common value for the cubic-bezier is (0, 0, 0.58, 1.0).
 Also known as slow-out.
-Cedar’s token `cdr-timing-function-ease-out` <Comment - Can we use the code here instead of the ''? uses this function.</td>
+Cedar’s token <code>cdr-timing-function-ease-out</code></td>
     </tr>
     <tr>
       <td>fade in</td>